dninosores/UnityConditionalHideProperty/README.md

 #  Unity Editor Attributes
-A collection of custom property drawer attributes for use in the Unity Editor.
+A collection of dynamic property drawer attributes for use in the Unity Editor.
 ## Features

 ### ReadOnly Attribute